 Also Read: How To Score 100 Score on Google Page Speed Insights?

 Real-world distance is another common cause of poor performance.
 Devices farther away from your web server’s physical location will have a more challenging time loading your content.
 This is a problem for international and distant users.
-Fortunately, a Content Delivery Network (CDN) helps decrease the impact of slow page load times.
-A content delivery network (CDN) is a global network of interconnected web servers.
+Fortunately, a content delivery network (CDN) helps decrease the impact of slow page load times.
+A content delivery network (CDN) is a global network of interconnected servers that deliver content.

-A duplicate of your website’s JavaScript, CSS, and picture files are stored on each server.
+A duplicate of your website’s JavaScript, CSS, and image files is stored on each server.
 The server nearest to them sends these files to the user when they request a page on your site.
-A CDN enables your website to be accessible to users worldwide and to load at the same speed for everyone, no matter where they are located.
+A CDN enables your website to be accessible to users worldwide and to load at the same speed for everyone, regardless of their location.
 Using a Content Delivery Network (CDN) on a WordPress site is a cinch.
-Your content delivery is handled by your hosting provider’s CDN solution, which is either included or available as a paid add-on.
+Your content delivery is handled by your hosting provider’s CDN solution, which is either included or available as an add-on for an additional fee.

 Also Read: How Colors Affect Conversion Rate Of Your Website